Interstate 595 (Florida)

-Interstate 595 (I-595), also known as the Port Everglades Expressway and unsigned State Road 862 (SR 862), is a 12.86 mi auxiliary Interstate Highway that connects I-75 and Alligator Alley in the west with Florida's Turnpike, I-95, Fort Lauderdale–Hollywood International Airport, US Highway 1 (US 1), and SR A1A before terminating at Port Everglades in the east.
+Interstate 595 (I-595), also known as the Port Everglades Expressway and unsigned Florida State Road 862 (SR 862), is a 12.86 mi auxiliary Interstate Highway that connects I-75 and Alligator Alley in the west with Florida's Turnpike, I-95, Fort Lauderdale–Hollywood International Airport, U.S. Highway 1 (U.S. 1), and SR A1A before terminating at Port Everglades in the east.
 The Interstate route was conceived in 1969 and planned as an Interstate starting in 1974.
-Construction began in 1984, with the freeway opening in stages in the late 1980s, with completion in 1991.
+Construction began in 1984, with the expressway opening in stages in the late 1980s, and it was completed in 1991.
 The reversible tolled express lanes opened in 2014.

 Route description

-The Interstate Highway begins in Sunrise as the eastern part of an interchange with I-75 on the southern and western ends (I-75 "north" leads into Alligator Alley on the west side) and the Sawgrass Expressway (SR 869) on the northern end.
-For most of its length, SR 84 (the former number for Alligator Alley) runs parallel to the freeway, acting as an access road on either side of the Interstate.
+Interstate 595 begins in Sunrise at the eastern part of the Sawgrass Interchange, with I-75 on the southern and western ends (I-75 "north" leads into Alligator Alley on the west side) and the Sawgrass Expressway (SR 869) on the northern end.
 From the western terminus, the highway heads east to Davie, acting as a commuter route between the western fringes of the populated part of Broward County and Fort Lauderdale.
 At University Drive (SR 817), I-595 goes below a partial stack interchange.
-Three miles east of that interchange, it meets with Florida's Turnpike and US 441.
-In Fort Lauderdale, I-595 intersects with I-95 at the northwestern end of the airport.
-At the eastern end of the airport, it has its final interchange with US 1 (which runs concurrently with SR A1A at the interchange), providing access to the airport and Port Everglades.
-The eastern terminus consists of two lanes for US 1 southbound, two for US 1 northbound and two lanes for Port Everglades via Eller Drive.
-The exit for southbound US 1 has a ramp to the airport.
+Three miles east of that interchange, it meets with Florida's Turnpike and U.S. 441.
+The highway then continues east into Fort Lauderdale.

+Continuing east into Fort Lauderdale, I-595 soon interchanges with I-95 at the Rainbow Interchange, located on the northwestern edge of Fort Lauderdale–Hollywood International Airport.
+From there, I-595 continues east along the northern edge of the airport.
+It then reaches the eastern end of the airport, where it has its final interchange with U.S. 1 (which runs concurrently with SR A1A at the interchange), providing access to both the airport and Port Everglades.
+The eastern terminus consists of two lanes for U.S. 1 southbound, two for U.S. 1 northbound and two lanes for Port Everglades via Eller Drive.
+The exit for southbound U.S. 1 has a ramp to the airport.
 SR A1A is not listed on the exit signs.

+For most of its length, Florida State Road 84 – the former route number for Alligator Alley prior to its conversion to part of the extended Interstate 75 – runs parallel to the expressway, acting as a frontage road on either side of the Interstate.